-2017 U.S. ASPIRE Competition
+2018 U.S. ASPIRE Competition

-ASPIRE is an annual award hosted by the Asia Pacific Economic Cooperation (APEC) that recognizes young scientists who have demonstrated a commitment to excellence in scientific research and cross-border research.
-Each APEC member economy identifies their own nominee for the prize, and the U.S. State Department’s Office of Science and Technology Cooperation, in conjunction with Wiley and Elsevier, holds an annual competition to identify the scientists to represent the United States on the APEC stage.
-This year, a record number of applicants in the United States were received for the theme of “New Materials Technology”, and the winner was chosen by a panel of scientific experts throughout the U.S. government.
+In its eighth year running, the APEC Science Prize for Innovation, Research and Education (ASPIRE) is an annual award hosted by the Asia Pacific Economic Cooperation (APEC) Policy Partnership for Science, Technology, and Innovation (PPSTI) that recognizes young scientists who have demonstrated a commitment to excellence in scientific research and cross-border collaboration.
+Each APEC member economy identifies one nominee for the prize, and the U.S. State Department’s Office of Science and Technology Cooperation, in conjunction with Wiley and Elsevier, holds an annual competition to identify the scientist to represent the United States on the APEC stage.
+Last year, a record number of applicants in the United States were received for the theme of “New Materials Technology,” and the U.S. nominee was chosen by a panel of scientific experts throughout the U.S. government.

 This year’s ASPIRE theme, Smart Technologies for Healthy Societies, echoes Papua New Guinea’s APEC host year theme, Harnessing Inclusive Opportunities, Embracing the Digital Future.
 With the emergence of smart technologies deployed in the health field, APEC economies have the opportunity to leverage innovations to advance healthcare and to increase health access in urban and rural communities alike.